Ketel Marte: Arizona Diamondbacks (2017–present)

 On April 2, 2025, the Diamondbacks signed Marte to a six-year contract extension worth a guaranteed $116.5 million.
 Three days later, Marte was placed on the 10-day injured list with a left hamstring strain.
 He returned on May 2.
 On June 2, Marte reached third place on the all-time career RBIs list as a Diamondback with 481.
 He surpassed Steve Finley’s 479 with his two-run homer in the third inning.
 He trailed Luis Gonzalez (774) and Paul Goldschmidt (710).
 In July, Marte was voted to start his third All-Star Game.
-The night of the All-Star Game, his home in Scottsdale, Arizona was robbed; Marte said he lost $400,000 worth of items.
+The night of the All-Star Game, his home in Scottsdale, Arizona, was robbed; Marte said he lost $400,000 worth of items.
 Marte missed three games following the All-Star break, traveling to the Dominican Republic.
 His absence frustrated some of his teammates, according to a report in the Arizona Republic in August.
 Days after the report, Marte apologized for his absence.
 Marte finished the 2025 season batting .283 with 28 home runs in 126 games, his fewest since 2021.
 For the second consecutive year, the Diamondbacks were eliminated from the postseason in the final series of the season.

+On August 17, 2026, the Diamondbacks placed Marte on the restricted list after failing to show up for a series against the Boston Red Sox.
+On August 21, Marte was reinstated from the restricted list and was placed on injured list due to knee inflammation.